florating/skincare-routine-helper/README.md

     - [x] 10/18: setup serialize property for ORM classes
     - [x] 10/18: test that results will jsonify from SQLAlchemy query
     - [x] 10/18: rewrite the '/livesearch' route on server.py to use a SQLAlchemy query instead of a SQL query
-    - [ ] add livesearch capability to old search forms
+    - [x] 10/26: add livesearch capability to old search forms
 </details>

 #### **Data visualization:**